KMFDManic/FBNeo-Xtreme-Amped/src/burner/libretro/README.md

 Note that there was also a request to add a retroarch macro mapper in https://github.com/libretro/RetroArch/issues/8209.

-There is also a PR currently opened to implement this : https://github.com/libretro/RetroArch/pull/16035.

 ### Why can't i enable hardcore mode in RetroAchievements ?

 This feature doesn't accept achievements made with any kind of cheat, meaning unibios, cheats, and patched romsets must be disabled in core options.